sgrem/study-notes/LESSON02.md

 * To paraphrase Stack Overflow answer:
 > Google Play will run the play store and allow download/install apps but doesn't allow root access for debugging.

+**When would you use a Constraint Layout rather than a relative layout or linear layout?

+* Constraint layout avoids an extra cycle of measure/layout that caused performance issues with Relative Layouts.

+* Nesting linear layouts can also be performance intensive whereas the constraint layout creates equivalent layouts without nesting.

+*